Ashuaks/Portfolio2/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Hello-Microverse
+# Portfolio2

-> Description the project
-I set up a Hello world repository
+I set up a new repository for the Mobile-version project.
-I intall linters and other files i created a .github/workplace folder
-I added h1 tag with Hello World in the html file which is style
+I prepareD it for development using best practices: Linters, .gitignore and github I also use created a new branch called Mobile-version in which all commits are done I build the first sections of the  second template of figma.

 ## Built With
 - htlm